David Jost

-David Jost (born 12 August 1972) is a German music producer, singer-songwriter and DJ born in Hamburg.
-His career has a track record of 74 platinum and 108 gold records and 14 No. 1 hits.
+David Jost (born August 12, 1972) is a German music producer, singer-songwriter, and DJ born in Hamburg.
+His career has a track record of 74 platinum, 108 gold records, and 14 No. 1 hits.
 He's worked with artists like Lady Gaga, Chris Brown, Tokio Hotel, Limp Bizkit, Selena Gomez, Nelly Furtado, Keri Hilson, Aura Dione, and Adam Lambert.
 For his work as a songwriter, Jost was named Germany's best songwriter (Rock & Pop) by the GEMA (the German equivalent to the ASCAP/BMI).
-For Tokio Hotel, Jost has composed, produced and mixed six No. 1 singles and three No. 1 albums.
+For Tokio Hotel, Jost has composed, produced, and mixed six No. 1 singles and three No. 1 albums.

-Even though Jost managed several careers of big media artists, he rarely answers interviews for the press and is known for principally never giving TV interviews.
+Even though Jost managed several careers as a big media artist, he rarely answers interviews for the press and is known for principally never giving TV interviews.
 Jost is working in Los Angeles as of 2012.

 Early life

-At the age of 12, Jost started breakdancing, DJing and painting graffiti.
-In the 1990s, Jost worked in collaboration with several German musicians such as Franz Plasa, Michel Van Dyke, Stefan Knoess and Andreas Herbig on several projects like Neil Hickethier, Glass, Bed and Breakfast and Ian O'Brien-Docker (Totally Alright).
+At the age of 12, Jost started breakdancing, DJing, and painting graffiti.
+In the 1990s, he worked in collaboration with several German musicians, such as Franz Plasa, Michel Van Dyke, Stefan Knoess, and Andreas Herbig, on several projects like Neil Hickethier's Glass, Bed and Breakfast, and Ian O'Brien-Docker's (Totally Alright).

 Together with Dave Roth, Jost produced remixes for Faith Hill, The Doors, The Corrs, Mötley Crüe, and Jewel.
 Furthermore, Jost and Roth wrote the song "Undone" performed by Swiss singer Patrick Nuo, as well as the song "Joyride" used for a TV commercial of the German beer brand Veltins.